cyberphone/es6-bigint-json-support/README.md

 ```
 Expected result: `'{"big":555555555555555555555555555555,"small":55}'`

-## 2.2 RFC Mode Dserialization
+## 2.2 RFC Mode Deserialization
-Deserialization of BigInt cannot be automated like serialization,
+Deserialization of `BigInt` cannot be automated like serialization;
+the selection between `Number` and `BigInt` usually
-it depends on an agreement between the consumer and the producer.
+depends on an agreement between the consumer and the producer.
-This is either performed through the `JSON.parse()` `reviver` option
+The selection is either managed through the `JSON.parse()` `reviver` option
 or is performed after parsing has completed.

+### 2.2.1 Property Based Deserialization Selection
-Below is an example of a very simple contract:
+Below is an example of a very simple contract having a single property holding a `BigInt`:
 ```js
 JSON.parse('{"big":55,"small":55}',
   (k,v) => typeof v === 'jsonnumber' ? k == 'big' ?
 BigInt(v.toString()) : Number(v.toString()) : v,